 |1998-2008||Latvian Academy of Culture||Head of the Department for Scandinavian Languages (1999-2007)|

-I have been active within publishing in SIA Nordisk between 2011 and 2013.
+I am since 2015 founder head of the publishing house u.c. in Latvia, that focuses on literary nonfiction, fiction, and linguistics.
+I was active within publishing in SIA Nordisk between 2011 and 2013.
 Together with the publishing project manager in the company, I have participated at all stages from idea to finished book.
 My work included cooperating with practitioners and supporters, quality assurance, organisation of book launches and marketing.
 We gave out five books in Latvian; translations from Norwegian and Norse.
 In early 2000’s, I worked as a consultant, correspondent with foreign partners, editor of a trilingual anthology of articles and I was in charge of checking quality of different translations at Norden AB in Latvia.
 In the Autumn 2014 I took publishing and communicating course at Vestfold University College in Norway (15 ECTS).

 |Høst 2014||Buskerud and Vestfold University College||Presentation and publishing (15 CETS) as a part of Master studies in nonfiction writing|